20 WHITE FLOWERS FOR YOUR GARDEN

 Bloom time: Late spring to fall

-Lobelia is a perennial or annual with a tall upright or low mounding habit, and flowers in an array of colors.
-Annual lobelia produces clusters of tiny scalloped shaped flowers from late spring until frost.
+Lobelia is a tender perennial, most often grown as an annual, with a tall upright or low mounding habit, and flowers in an array of colors.
+Lobelia produces clusters of tiny scalloped shaped flowers from late spring until frost.
 Varieties such as Laguna® Cloud White™, ‘Riviera White’ and ‘Regatta White’ produce snowy white blossoms and dark green foliage.
 Grow in containers, beds, or mass plantings.
 Learn more about growing lobelia.

 Pictured: Laguna® Cloud White™ lobelia from Proven Winners.